aadamsx/meteor-web-app-test/README.md

 - [ ] Singleton and Concurrency concepts:
   - [ ] Singleton: One connection to a database = one module = one class within that module, must all be unique per HTTP request (cannot have one request, stepping on another, by overwriting the next).
   - [ ] Concurrency: Web App must be able to handle concurrent HTTP requests reading from and writing to a database.
-- [ ] Middleware that only runs for a particular route.
+- [x] Middleware that only runs for a particular route.
+- [x] Ability to retrieve data from multiple databases

 .